Skellig Michael: Access and tourism

-Skellig Michael contains three landing points variously used by monks depending on the weather conditions.
-Today the island receives an average of 11,000 visitors per year.
-To protect the site, the Office of Public Works limits the number of visitors to 180 per day.
+Skellig Michael has three landing points, which are used according to the prevailing weather conditions.
+The island receives an average of 11,000 visitors per year; to protect the site, the Office of Public Works limits the number of visitors to 180 per day.
 The local climate and exposed terrain make the crossing from the mainland to Skellig Michael difficult.
-Once landed, the island's terrain is steep, unprotected and dangerous.
-The rock is ascended via 600 medieval stone steps leading towards the main island peak.
+Once landed, the island's pathways are steep and unprotected.
+The main pathway to the island's peak consists of 600 stone steps.

-This remoteness and inaccessibility has long discouraged visitors, so the island is exceptionally well preserved.
-Tourism began in the late 19th century when a rowing boat could be hired for 25 shillings.
-It did not become a popular tourist destination until the early 1970s when small chartered passenger boats became more frequent; five were available in 1973 at a price of £3 per person.
-By 1990, the level of demand had grown to the extent that the Office of Public Works began to organise ten boats departing from four individual harbours.
+Skellig Michael's remoteness and inaccessibility have long discouraged visitors, and thus it is exceptionally well preserved.
+Tourism began in the late 19th century when rowing boats could be hired for 25 shillings.
+It become a popular tourist destination in the early 1970s when regular chartered passenger boats became available.
+By 1990, the level of demand had grown to the extent that the Office of Public Works were organising ten boats departing from four individual mainland harbours.

-Each year at least four boat licences are granted to tour operators who run trips to Skellig Michael during the summer season (May to October, inclusive), weather permitting.
+Today, at least four boat licences are granted to tour operators who run trips to Skellig Michael during the summer season (May to October, inclusive), weather permitting.
 Even when conditions on the mainland are calm, the sea around the island can be turbulent.
 The area is a landing point for sea swells travelling in from distant depressions in the Atlantic.
 The island is lashed by water from all sides, with wave crests breaking at up to 10 metres over the pier and 45 metres along the lighthouse.
 When such large wave troughs recede, they can often expose ragged seaweed stumps, sponges and anemones on the rock faces, further hampering approach and landing.

 A typical visit lasts about six hours.
-The Office of Public Works emphasises that the journey presents safety challenges.
-For safety reasons, mainly because the steps are steep, rocky, old and unprotected, climbs are not permitted during wet or windy weather.
+The Office of Public Works emphasises that the journey presents safety challenges, mainly because the steps are steep, rocky, old and unprotected.
+Climbs are not allowed during wet or windy weather.
 Dive sites immediately around the rock, mostly around Blue Cove, are permitted in summer.

+According to some reports, climate change has led to increased rainfall, sea swells and more frequent severe storms around the island, with future tourism likely to be affected by these factors.